Ys III: Wanderers from Ys: Plot

+Adol confronts Garland and defeats him, then moves on to confront MacGuire, but he is repentant and agrees to make reparations for his actions.
+Adol then meets Elena on his way out, but she is abducted by Galbalan, whose seal has weakened, and he tells Adol to bring him the statues on his island fortress.
+With encouragement from Edgar and Dogi, Adol sets off to rescue Elena.
+At Galbalan's fortress, he finds Elena and Chester talking to each other, when Galbalan speaks to them.
+Adol agrees to hand over the statues if he does not harm Chester or Elena, and Galbalan agrees and brings Adol into his realm.
+Galbalan is freed, but Adol defeats him.
+Afterward, he learns from Elena that Chester has gone to the center of the island to sink it and seal it away, as their village are descended from the hero that sealed Galbalan and only Chester knows how to do this.
+Adol and Elena flee the island while Chester sacrifices himself to sink it.

+In Redmont, Adol and Dogi prepare to continue their adventures in the morning.
+That night, Elena admits to Dogi she loves Adol and, in the morning, she runs to wave goodbye to them, crying as they wave back and depart.

 Gameplay

-Instead of the top-down camera view used in previous Ys games, Ys III uses a side-scrolling platformer presentation.
+Instead of the top-down camera view used in previous Ys games, Ys III uses a side-scrolling platformer presentation reminiscent of Zelda II: The Adventure of Link.
 Auto-attack is removed; the player must push a button to make Adol attack enemies.

 Otherwise, the gameplay mechanics are identical to previous entries in the series.
 The statistics, equipment, shopping, experience system, and magic all function the same as in Ys I and II (though spells are represented by rings instead of wand icons, and MP is renamed "Ring Power"), and neither the player character nor the enemies have temporary invincibility.

 Music

 The soundtrack to the original version of Ys III was entirely composed by Mieko Ishikawa.
 The X68000 version of the game introduced a number of additional compositions, which were composed by Masaaki Kawai.
 Kawai was also responsible for the arrangements of Ishikawa's existing compositions for this version.

 Falcom has released a number of music CDs dedicated to the music of Ys III.
 They include: